-$$\partial_t [\bar{u}] = -\partial_u \left[ \overline{u'v'} \right] - \bar{u}{sfc} / \tau, \tag{1}$$ where u and v are zonal and meridional wind, $\bar{u}{sfc}$ the zonal mean zonal surface wind, $\tau$ the surface friction time scale, square brackets and overbars denote vertical and zonal averages, respectively, and primed quantities describe deviations from the zonal mean (note that we neglected the mean flux term as it tends to be small in our system, consistent with quasi-geostrophic scaling).
+$$\partial_t [\bar{u}] = -\partial_y \left[ \underline{u'v'} \right] - \bar{u}{sfc} / \tau, \tag{1}$$ where u and v are zonal and meridional wind, ūsfc the zonal mean zonal surface wind, τ the surface friction time scale, square brackets and overbars denote vertical and zonal averages, respectively, and primed quantities describe deviations from the zonal mean (note that we neglected the mean flux term as it tends to be small in our system, consistent with quasi-geostrophic scaling).
 Here we used a linear damping of surface winds as simple parametrisation of surface friction.
-In the case with vanishing friction ( $\tau \to \infty$ ), only the meridional momentum fluxes can act as source for (vertically averaged) zonal momentum and changes in $\bar{u}$ tend to occur in regions of non-zero momentum flux, i.e., around tropopause level for baroclinic life cycle experiments.
-For finite values of $\tau$ , on the other hand, the atmosphere can 'exchange' momentum with the surface, allowing for a non-local coupling between surface winds and the eddy field.
-This additional coupling mechanism suggests that a dynamic modification of the eddy field (due to the presence of a stratospheric jet) can lead to an enhanced change of the corresponding surface winds (in terms of the difference between final and initial state) in cases where surface friction is active in the system.
+In the case with vanishing friction (τ → ∞), only the meridional momentum fluxes can act as source for (vertically averaged) zonal momentum and changes in ū tend to occur in regions of non-zero momentum flux, i.e., around tropopause level for baroclinic life cycle experiments.
+For finite values of τ, on the other hand, the atmosphere can 'exchange' momentum with the surface, allowing for a non-local coupling between surface winds and the eddy field.
+This additional coupling mechanism suggests that a dynamic modification of the eddy field (due to the presence of a stratospheric jet) can lead to an enhanced change of the

+105 a dynamic modification of the eddy field (due to the presence of a stratospheric jet) can lead to an enhanced change of the corresponding surface winds (in terms of the difference between final and initial state) in cases where surface friction is active in the system.